jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

   3. If we wanted to implement the returned query data into SRv6-TE steering XR config on router **xrd01** we would create a policy like the below example.

-  4. On router **xrd07** add in config to advertise the global prefix with the bulk transfer community.
+  4. Optional: on router **xrd07** add in config to advertise the global prefix with the bulk transfer community.
      ```
      extcommunity-set opaque bulk-transfer
        40